xcape-io/ArduinoProps/EXAMPLES.md

 ```

-## 2. *BlinkOnEthernetProps*: the Blink example on an Ethernet props with *ArduinoProps library*
+## 2. *BlinkOnEthernetProp*: the Blink example on an Ethernet prop with *ArduinoProps library*

-Sketch with *EthernetProps* differs slightly from code with *BridgeProps*.
+Sketch with *EthernetProp* differs slightly from code with *BridgeProp*.

 #### Pay atention to the board MAC address:
 MAC adresses are hardware identifiers on the network so they must be unique.